Song

 How much did Everybody Wants to Rule the World make in total?

-Everybody Wants to Rule the World does not have a public lifetime total, so this page stays focused on modeled annual earnings instead of claiming an audited career total.
+Everybody Wants to Rule the World does not have a public lifetime total, so the estimate stays focused on modeled annual earnings instead of claiming an audited career total.

 How much does Everybody Wants to Rule the World make per stream?